 Now we just have to do a few things to get the chicken ready.
 First, insert lemon slices inside the cavity of the chicken.

 Then, rub olive oil all over the outside of the chicken and place it in the pot on top of the vegetables.
 Season the chicken with thyme, rosemary, salt and pepper.
+Add some liquid (broth or water) so the pot can come to pressure.

 Now you just need to secure the lid and cook on high pressure for 25 minutes.
 Allow the pressure to naturally release for 10 minutes, then quick release the rest of the steam.
 Your dinner is ready!